FAIRmat-NFDI/AreaA-data_modeling_and_schemas/base_classes/README.md

 These tree visualization shows the inheritance structure contained in the base_classes file.

-This is a structure in development, for suggestions and contributes please refere to the issues opened in this repo.
+This is a structure under development, for suggestions and contributes please refer to the issues opened in this repo.